 Regular informal check-ins amongst senior individuals on matters not just related to “work” tend to bring positive effects.
 Knowledge sharing of what people have found helpful and even just the chance to see that other people have “bad” days too is important.
 Even for senior individuals who do not believe they are suffering from mental health issues, it is important to appreciate the influence their participation in the conversation will have on a business.

 Don’t overlook the basics, such as taking breaks from your personal computer and making time for walking breaks, fresh air and exercise as well as making it clear that these are also your expectations for your staff.
 If the business can facilitate it, senior individuals should consider whether there are corporate wellbeing initiatives that may be helpful too.
 It is good to share what is available free of charge or through the business, such as yoga or mindfulness sessions, counselling services, online or employee assistance.
 For those in strategically important positions, well-chosen coaching sessions on stress and mental wellness management may be one of the best investments that can be made to bring your business successfully through these times.

-If you would like to discuss the matters raised in this alert further, or for guidance on your specific rights, responsibilities and potential liabilities, please contact Partner Merrill April, Senior Associate Nick Hawkins or Associate Sophie Rothwell, all of whom specialise in partnership and employment law issues for senior executives, multi-national employers, firms and partners.
+If you would like to discuss the matters raised in this alert further, or for guidance on your specific rights, responsibilities and potential liabilities, please contact Partner Merrill April or Senior Associate Louise O’Connor, who specialise in partnership and employment law issues for senior executives, multi-national employers, firms and partners.